Barndominium vs. House in Texas: What's the Difference?

-There is a lot more that is included with that custom home price than you might think.
+There is a lot more included in a custom home buiding estimate than you might think.
 And several of these items on the list for a conventional home are things you will need to add onto your projected barndominium cost, as well.

 Size: Barndominium vs. House

-Barndominiums are usually much larger than your typical house.
+Barndominiums are usually much larger than a house.
 Due to the nature of steel, you can have a lot more open space and achieve some design shapes and options that are difficult to do with a wooden structure.